phelelani/nf-rnaSeqCount/README.md

       - `nf-rnaSeqCount-star.sif`
       - `nf-rnaSeqCount-trimmomatic.sif`
       - `nf-rnaSeqCount-trinity.sif`
-   3. Reference Genome and Indexes
+   3. Reference genome, annotation and indexes
       - Reference genome (`.fa`/`.fasta`) and genome annotation (`.gtf`) files.
       - Reference genome indexes (`bowtie2` & `STAR` - see *1.3.* below on how to generate the indexes).